stashapp/stash/ui/v2.5/src/docs/en/Manual/Plugins.md

 The `css` and `javascript` field values may be relative paths to the plugin configuration file, or may be full external URLs.

+The `requires` field is a list of plugin IDs which must have their javascript/css files loaded before this plugins javascript/css files.

 The `assets` field is a map of URL prefixes to filesystem paths relative to the plugin configuration file.
 Assets are mounted to the `/plugin/{pluginID}/assets` path.